This guide will help you install, configure, and manage the BaseKit plugin for WHMCs.

 - Log in to the administrator area of WHMCs

-- Navigate to Setup → Products/Services → Products/Services
+- Navigate to System Settings → Products/Services → Products/Services

 - Create a new Group.
-You can call this anything, but BaseKit is a pretty good name for obvious reasons
+You can call this BaseKit, Website builder etc

 - Create a new Product using the group you just created.
-Again with the naming convention
+This should be named based on the BaseKit package it will contain

 - Switch to the Module Settings tab, then select BaseKit as the Module Name